 Silent Night is directed by Steven C. Miller (The Aggression Scale) and written by Jayson Rothwell (Malice in Wonderland).
 It sets itself apart from the pack of unnecessary remakes by only very loosely following the original film.
 It takes the premise of a killer Santa Claus and abandons almost every other aspect of the original Silent Night, Deadly Night film.
 Rothwell’s decision not to adhere to the plot line of the original is what makes this reboot worthwhile.
 The screenplay proves to be fairly unpredictable.
 It is rarely obvious who is going to live or die and the order in which the characters are killed is rarely apparent in advance.

 Steven C. Miller is an up and coming director that is making his mark on the genre film arena.
 Miller has shown that he has a wicked sense of humor with some of his previous films and Silent Night further showcases his dark wit and macabre sense of humor.
 Miller works with his performers to bring the clever dialogue from Rothwell’s script to life in a way that will be quite amusing to the film’s target audience.

 If you haven’t had a chance to check out this brutal and simultaneously hilarious holiday horror film, it is well worth looking into.
 The death scenes are intense and imaginative.
 The script is humorous, the direction is on point, and the cast has effective onscreen chemistry.
 Silent Night is on DVD and Blu-Ray now.
 The Anchor Bay home video release is not exactly rich with special features.
-But it does offer a featurette and deleted scenes.
+But it does offer a featurette and a couple of deleted scenes.